isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * Identify an array with a length specified separately
 * Identify a location in an array

+The makes it hard to understand what code does and is supposed to do.
+It complicates checking and tool support.

 ##### Example

-    void use(int* p, char* s, int* q)
+    void use(int* p, int n, char* s, int* q)
     {
-            *++p = 666;   // Bad: we don't know if p points to two elements; assume it does not or use span<int>
+        p[n - 1] = 666; // Bad: we don't know if p points to n elements;
+                        // assume it does not or use span<int>
-            cout << s;    // Bad: we don't know if that s points to a zero-terminated array of char; assume it does not or use zstring delete q;     // Bad: we don't know if *q is allocated on the free store; assume it does not or use owner }
+        cout << s;      // Bad: we don't know if that s points to a zero-terminated array of char;
+                        // assume it does not or use zstring delete q;       // Bad: we don't know if *q is allocated on the free store;
+                        // assume it does not or use owner }

+better

+    void use2(span<int> p, zstring s, owner<int*> q)
+    {
+        p[p.size() - 1] = 666; // OK, a range error can be caught
+        cout << s; // OK
+        delete q;  // OK
+    }

 ##### Note